 Another important part in creating their characters is giving them ways to express their creativity.
 They need to be able to see the results of their creativity, receive feedback, and respond in turn.

-Game Drive #4: Ownership & Possession
+Core Drive #4: Ownership & Possession

 This is the drive to “want” something, or protect and improve what they feel like they have ownership over.
 This aspect of the Octalysis is the main factor that drives players to obtain virtual goods and play collection games.
 Weapons and gold in World of Warcraft provide the sense of ownership to the player.